Gaiking: Legend of Daiku-Maryu

 Gaiking: Legend of Daiku-Maryu (ガイキング レジェンド オブ ダイクウマリュウ, Gaikingu Rejendo Obu Daikū Maryū) is a Super Robot mecha anime series produced by Toei Animation.
-It is a re-imagining of the original series created by Go Nagai (who also created Mazinger Z) and was aired in TV Asahi from November 12, 2005 to September 24, 2006, lasting a total of 39 episodes.
+It is a re-imagining of the original series created by Toei Animation with Kunio Nakatani (Mitsuru Kaneko), Akio Sugino and Dan Kobayashi, and was aired in TV Asahi from November 12, 2005 to September 24, 2006, lasting a total of 39 episodes.

 Plot

 Five years ago, Daiya Tsuwabuki was on a fishing trip with his father when giant monsters attacked.
 Daiya was saved by the crew of Daiku Maryu.
 In the present, he believes that his father is still alive, but no one believes him, not even his own mother.
 When the same monsters attack the city, Daiya becomes the pilot of Gaiking and joins Daiku Maryu as they go to the world of Darius to stop them from conquering the Earth.

+Origins

+The "Gaiking Legend of Daiku Maryu" series was created to celebrate the 30th anniversary of the classic 1976 series and confirms the original creator as Mitsuru Kaneko, as evidenced by the opening credits of the Japanese theme song, which include the words "Original Idea: MK."
+This further confirms that "Daiku Maryu Gaiking" has always been an original work of Toei Animation.Today, it's common to read online that the series was created by Go Nagai, when in reality the facts about its origins are quite different.
+At the time, as we know from Seiichi Nishino (former president of Knack), Go Nagai had sued Toei for the foreign rights to Mazinger Z, and Toei therefore decided to no longer create animated works based on the drafts proposed by Go Nagai and Dynamic.
+Thus, "Daiku Maryu Gaiking" was born, with other original creators and an in-house Toei staff.
+Dynamic still tried to propose his idea for the robot but Toei chose Dan Kobayashi's idea, as they were having legal problems with Go Nagai for the rights to Mazinger Z. Dynamic Planning appears in the opening credits as a collaboration that refers to the proposal of some drawings of the Black Monsters and then breaks away from episode 23 onwards.
+Gaiking Legend of Daiku Maryu uses many references to the classic series but still creates a reboot series with a new story.